-- 7.2 All staff should understand that, even if there are no reports of it in their school, it does not mean it is not happening, it may be the case that it is just not being reported. - 7.3 All staff understand the importance of challenging inappropriate behaviours between peers.
+- 7.1 This policy recognises that children are capable of abusing their peers.
+Any allegations will be investigated appropriately by reporting concerns to the DSL.
+Any form of inappropriate touching, physical abuse such as hitting, kicking, shaking, biting and hair pulling, or evidence of 'initiation procedures', sexting, up-skirting (or other inappropriate use of new technology) will be robustly followed up. - 7.2 All staff should understand that, even if there are no reports of it in their school, it does not mean it is not happening, it may be the case that it is just not being reported. - 7.3 All staff understand the importance of challenging inappropriate behaviours between peers.
 There will be a zero-tolerance approach to sexual violence and sexual harassment.
 Staff will not downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys," as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and, in worst case scenarios, a culture that normalises abuse, leading to children accepting it as normal and not coming forward to report it. - 7.4 Victims (and alleged perpetrators) of child-on-child abuse or bullying will be supported as for any other form of abuse and in their best interests. - 7.5 Child-on-child abuse can manifest itself in many ways.
-The curriculum, and in particular the PSHEE/RSE curriculum, provides regular opportunities for the school to help children safeguard themselves from new technology and through learning about personal safety. - 7.6 The school provides regular online safety information for children and they are given key information from CEOP and other online safety sites.
+The curriculum, and in particular the PSHE/RSE curriculum, provides regular opportunities for the school to help children safeguard themselves from new technology and through learning about personal safety. - 7.6 The school provides regular online safety information for children and they are given key information from CEOP and other online safety sites.